Defective4/TrivialPacketProtocol/README.md

 If the client does not receive a `Ping` response before sending the next `Ping` packet, it disconnects with a "Timed Out" message.

 ![drawing1](img/drawing1.png)

-## Library features
-- [x] 🪶 Simple, lightweight client - server structure
-- [x] 📦 Zero required dependencies
-- [x] 🔑 SSL support, using a Certificate and a Private Key
-- [x] 🧩 Expandable - You can register and use your own packets
-- [x] 📎 Secure - Requires a token on both ends before accepting any packets

 ## Requirements
 Currently the only requirement to use the library is Java 17